Training7 min read

 The Extinction Burst: It Gets Worse Before It Gets Better

 Stay the course.
-If you give in during an extinction burst, you will teach your dog that persistence pays off, and the behavior will become even more resistant to change.
+If you cave during an extinction burst, you just taught them that persistence pays off.
+The behavior becomes practically permanent after that.

 Common Mistakes to Avoid